Deadline for application

 Late or incomplete applications will not be considered.

-The application must be filled and submitted through our NEW Application Portal.
+The application must be filled and submitted through our Portal.

 Cultural Funding Officer

 - To assist Ottawa’s local arts, heritage, festival and fair organizations build organizational capacity and sustainability at key milestones in their development.

 - To support all cultural communities in Ottawa build organizational capacity.

 The City of Ottawa will provide funding to successful organizations to a maximum of $15,000.

 Cultural Funding Officers are available to help you prepare your grant application in the following ways: